 Sub-threshold intervals are a safe and great method to develop a solid aerobic engine.
 Because they are performed at an intensity safely below threshold power, you can perform impressive amounts of these without overshooting.

 I have defined sub-threshold intensity as 80 to 87% of your maximum heart rate indicating that you can make these intervals quite easy as well as quite difficult.
-There is room for personal fitting.
-It’s clear that there is quite a difference between 80 and 87% of maximum heart rate.
+There is room for a personal fitting.
+There is quite a difference between 80 and 87% of maximum heart rate.

-Some days you will appreciate a light 80% workout and some days you will push yourself to the limit with a 87% workout.
+Some days you will appreciate a light 80% workout and some days you will push yourself to the limit with an 87% workout.

-Use your best judgement to decide the right intensity.
+Use your best judgment to decide the right intensity.

-If you use a power meter as pacing tool, I suggest you aim for 80 to 90% of threshold power during sub-threshold intervals.
-Again, it is worth to remember that there is a significant difference between 80 and 90 %.
+If you use a power meter as a pacing tool, I suggest you aim for 80 to 90% of threshold power during sub-threshold intervals.
+Again, it is worth remembering that there is a significant difference between 80 and 90 %.

 Adding more hours to your training volume is a secure way to improve performance.
 However, if you want to benefit from the tiny increments in week 1, you’ll have to do at least the same in week 2.
 The magic from these small adjustments to your weekly workload will only happen if you do your best to push a little harder.

-When you train at this rather safe intensity slightly lower than threshold power, you are able to work for longer time with minimal anaerobic metabolism.
-In fact this is really great for your chances to reach better performance because you can perform impressive amounts of these intervals without overshooting.
+When you train at this rather safe intensity slightly lower than threshold power, you can work for a longer time with minimal anaerobic metabolism.
+This is great for your chances to reach better performance because you can perform impressive amounts of these intervals without overshooting.